1948-1954 – SILVERSTONE & LE MANS

 1983-1991 – DAYTONA 24 HOURS & LE MANS

 The XJR closed-cockpit cars prove formidable on the world’s long distance endurance circuits – and non more so than the 1988 XJR-9.
 The V12-powered supercar is driven to victory at Daytona 24 Hours and then Le Mans, where driver Martin Brundle and Jaguar respectively land the Drivers’ and the Manufacturers’ Championships.

 2000-2004 – FORMULA 1

 Jaguar’s foray into Formula 1 sees ex-Ferrari driver Eddie Irvine take a number of podium places during his tenure.
 The team also serves as a training-ground for acclaimed Australian driver Mark Webber.
-Owned and engineered by Ford, Panasonic Jaguar Racing develops three cars that all run on the Cosworth V10 engine.
+Owned and engineered by Ford, Jaguar develops three cars that all run on the Cosworth V10 engine.

 2016 – FORMULA E